gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. py:function:: random.random()

 | The key function, **randomkey**,  returns a random floating number between 0 and 1.
 | A parameter is required, since the sorted function will pass in the object from a list that is being sorted.
 The parameter used below is **element**.
+It is needed to work.
 Note that it is not used in the function code itself.

 .. code-block:: python

     def randomkey(element):
         return random.random()

-| Code to sort a list of numbers randomly then scroll them is below.
+| Code to sort a list of numbers randomly, then scroll them is below.

 .. code-block:: python